seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

     * 'npm test' to smoke test your new geoprocessing function against all example sketches
 ```

 Open the `src/functions/coralReef.ts` file.
-Notice that it looks very similar to our simpleFunction.
+Notice that it looks very similar to our previous simpleFunction.

-Now we will update this function to answer the following question: what percentage of all coral reef area is within our sketch polygon (or sketch collection polygons)?
-Replace it with the following code:
+You will update the code to calculate the answer to the following question: what percentage of all coral reef is within our sketch polygon (or sketch collection polygons)?

+Replace the existing code with the following:

 ```typescript
 WORK IN PROGRESS PAST THIS POINT